 The CAS element of the IB Diploma places an emphasis on experiential learning that takes seriously the importance of life outside the classroom.
 Participation in CAS encourages students to share their energies and special talents while developing awareness, concern, and the ability to work together.
 As the IB Program literature says, “the goal of educating the whole person and fostering more caring and socially responsible attitudes comes alive when students reach beyond themselves and their books.”
 Because IB aims for balance, students are asked not just to do service to others but to nurture themselves as well – follow their passion for art and music, for instance.

 In addition, CAS is a requirement in order to receive the IB Diploma.
-A minimum of 150 hours during two years (i.e. 3 to 4 hours per week) should be distributed evenly among Creativity, Action, and Service.
+An ongoing engagement in a variety of experiences during two years should be distributed evenly among Creativity, Activity, and Service.

 Please click here

 to learn more about CAS at Westlake Academy from coordinator Mrs. Maru Busico-Flight.